Operator-norm resolvent asymptotic analysis of continuous media with high-contrast inclusions: Ryzhov triples for boundary-value problems

 In what follows, we consider (abstract) BVPs of the form (\ref{eq:first-abstract-bv-problem}) associated with the operator $A$, with variable boundary conditions.
 To this end, for a self-adjoint operator $\Lambda$ in $\mathcal{E},$ define

 The operator $\Lambda$ can thus be seen as a parameter for the boundary operator $\Gamma_1.$

-On the basis of \eqref{eq:solution-operator}, one obtains from \eqref{eq:definition-G-kappa} (see \cite[Eq.\,3.6]{Ryzh_spec}) that
+On the basis of \eqref{eq:solution-operator}, one obtains from \eqref{eq:definition-G-kappa} (see \cite[Eq.\,3.7]{Ryzh_spec}) that

-Also, according to \cite[Thm.\,3.6]{Ryzh_spec}, the following Green's type identity holds:
+Also, according to \cite[Thm.\,3.2]{Ryzh_spec}, the following Green's type identity holds:

 The above framework for triples $(A_{0},\Lambda,\Pi)$ stems from the Birman-Krein-Vi\v{s}ik theory \cite{MR0080271,MR0024574,MR0024575,MR0051404}, rather than the theory of boundary triples \cite{Gor}.
-We employ it next to introduce the notion of an $M$-operator, traditionally known as the Dirichlet-to-Neumann map in the context of BVPs.
+We employ it next to introduce the notion of an $M$-operator, generalising the well-known notion of a Dirichlet-to-Neumann map in the context of BVPs.
 This generalisation helps us achieve two goals: on the one hand, it allows us to treat a transmission (rather than a boundary-value) problem, and on the other hand, it enters the formulae for operators resolvents that we will use for obtaining operator-norm error estimates in the large-coupling asymptotic regime.